puppetlabs-toy-chest/wash/docs/_tutorials/03_extending_wash/writing-an-external-plugin.md

 ]
 ```

 Each JSON object corresponds to a child entry.
-For example, the `Applications` directory’s JSON object is
+For example, the `Applications` directory’s JSON object is:

 ```
 {